 Authored the U.S. Coast Guard Guidelines for Deepwater Port Single Point Mooring Design.
 This included the first extensive survey of synthetic fibre mooring ropes.
 These Guidelines are now used as a basis for licensing offshore tanker terminals in the United States.

 Conducted and monitored almost one thousand model tests of various single point mooring systems.
 Developed methods of analyzing test data and of predicting and estimating SPM mooring loads from these data.
 Performed and supervised development of mooring load prediction computer programs.

-Developed synthetic fiber rope cyclic load and abrasion test methods as the principal investigator for the Oil Companies International Marine Forum (OCIMF) Hawser Standards Development Program.
-Conducted over 200 breaking strength, cyclic load and abrasion tests on many different rope structures and fiber types.
+Developed synthetic fibre rope cyclic load and abrasion test methods as the principal investigator for the Oil Companies International Marine Forum (OCIMF) Hawser Standards Development Program.
+Conducted over 200 breaking strength, cyclic load and abrasion tests on many different rope structures and fibre types.
 Prepared the OCIMF SPM Mooring Hawser Guidelines For Purchasing, Production, and Prototype Testing.

 Determined that premature failure of large double-braid ropes during cyclic loading was due to difficulties in assembling splices, resulting in a load imbalance within the rope.
 Developed quality control steps to assure that splices are properly assembled, which increased strength and significantly improved rope life.